tldr-pages/tldr/pages/linux/synoupgrade.md

 `sudo synoupgrade --check-smallupdate`

-- Download latest upgrade available (use `--download-smallupdate` for patches):
+- Download the latest upgrade available (use `--download-smallupdate` for patches):

 `sudo synoupgrade --download`